A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 The false choice is monolith versus microservices

-Architecture should be judged by the quality of boundaries, contracts, and dependencies, not by the number of running processes.
+The monolith-versus-microservices argument is a distraction: architecture is held together by the quality of boundaries, contracts, and dependencies, not by the number of running processes.

 Classic decomposition principles still matter